Hastings' Leaf Blower Law

 Almost all gas-powered leaf blowers use two-stroke engines, which are quite dirty: roughly 30% of the fuel used in two-stroke engines fails to undergo complete combustion, resulting in the release of smog-forming carbon monoxide, nitrous oxides, and volatile organic compounds such as benzene, a known carcinogen.
 Importantly, these particulates are often ultrafine, a mixture of solid and liquid particles suspended in air.
 These are defined as PM 10 and PM 2.5, which refers to their size.

-All leaf blowers kick up heavy metals, pesticides, nanoplastics, feces and allergens (e.g. pollen or mold spores) from the ground, which we then breathe in.
-Small particles 10 microns and less in diameter (PM10) pose problems because they can get deep into the lungs; the smallest particles (PM 2.5) can enter the bloodstream, traverse the blood-brain barrier, and cause cerebral inflammation.
+All leaf blowers kick up heavy metals, pesticides, nanoplastics, animal feces and allergens (e.g. pollen and mold spores) from the ground, which we then breathe in.
+Small particles 10 microns and less in diameter (PM10) pose problems because they can get deep into the lungs; the smallest particles (PM2.5) can enter the bloodstream, traverse the blood-brain barrier, and cause cerebral inflammation.
 Larger particles can irritate eyes, noses and throats and trigger asthma attacks.
 These impacts affect all of us: our children, our pets, and, most directly, the operators of the machinery.
-This is why we recommend keeping a summertime leaf blower ban in place.
+This is why we recommend reducing blower use whenever possible.

 Climate Change